HomeStock MarketWhat Is The Difference Between a Trading Account And Demat Account?

 A Demat account’s primary role is to store securities; however, it also serves the purpose of re-materialization, which is the transfer of stocks from digital to physical form.

-The function of selling and purchasing securities is the brokerage member’s obligation, whether under the customer’s instructions or even by the customers personally.
+The function of selling and purchasing securities is the brokerage member’s obligation, whether under the customer’s instructions or even by the customer personally.
 If a dealer wants to engage in currency, for example, just a trading profile is needed; however, both profiles are necessary if a dealer wants to deal in equities.

 Conclusion